Small lifestyle changes have a big impact in the fight against childhood obesity

-- Having fun while working out.
 One of the best ways to learn is by doing.
 So why not work out while learning how to play a new sport?
-This will definitely help increase a child’s energy expenditure as well as speed up his metabolism.
+This will definitely help increase a child’s energy expenditure as well as speed up their metabolism.

-- Being on a “diet” is temporary; changing your diet is not.
 A diet change happens when you decide to buy the healthier option at the grocery store.
-Increase the quality foods in your child’s diet; introduce whole grains, lean meats, fruits, and vegetables instead of food that just add up into “empty” calories.
+Increase the quality foods in your child’s diet; introduce whole grains, lean meats, fruits, and vegetables instead of food that just add up to “empty” calories.
 Empty calories are calorie-dense food and drinks that contain no nutrients such as sodas, refined fruit juices, and candy.

-- Plan your child’s meals before the week even starts.
 Having a menu and food prepared for the week gives you a schedule to follow.
 By doing this, you will be able to thoroughly think of healthier options instead of settling for the faster, cheaper, and often less healthier option.
-Remember: failing to plan is planning to fail.
+Remember: Failing to plan is planning to fail.

 All these changes accumulate to a healthier lifestyle for you and your child.
 These small life changes begin at home.
 Leading by example and practicing healthy choices can impact everyone in your surroundings.
 Every one is capable of making these gradual life changes.